propelorm/propelorm.github.com/_posts/2015-06-27-propel2-current-state-and-future.markdown

 * Make more tests green.
 A lot of tests are based on `Map\*TableMap::getTableMap()` which is not available anymore. `$configuration->getEntityMap(FooEntity::class)` is now the new way.
 * Make PostgreSQL support working

-You can check-out my [current branch](https://github.com/marcj/Propel2) if you want to play around with it, but take care: Its far from being perfect, its slower than old versions and generated look may look ugly.
+You can check-out my [current branch](https://github.com/marcj/Propel2) if you want to play around with it, but take care: Its far from being perfect, its slower than old versions and generated code look may look ugly.

-I'm planing now to write ever ~two weeks a blog post about what has been done in that data-mapper development, so you're up to date.
+I'm planing now to write every ~two weeks a blog post about what has been done in that data-mapper development, so you're up to date.
 Please don't judge badly about the slow development, if it is not as fast as you want to see - the contribution to this new approach is rather low since it is very complicated to build a big library like this and costs much time.
+But I really believe we all are more than happy when we have finally an alternative, full features data-mapper ORM to doctrine, which is on top faster, easier to use and uses less magic.

 Next plan is to implement the l18n and nested_set behavior, which both a pretty big.
 Hope to provide you more updates soon.